tridentity/800-63A-ImplGuide/7_IAL2_Example_Walk-Through.md

 **Figure 4:** Mobile Application's Document Instructions Page

-The applicant is told explicitly that the passport and driver’s license images will be used for identity verification only, and once verified, document images will be deleted and not retained by the CSP.
+The applicant is told explicitly that the passport and driver’s license images will be used for identity verification only, and once verified, document images will be deleted and not retained by the agency.

-The CSP then requests, as shown in Figure 4, a picture of the applicant’s passport to be uploaded using the mobile application, or a picture of their driver’s license in addition to credit card and bank account information.
+The agency then requests, as shown in Figure 4, a picture of the applicant’s passport to be uploaded using the mobile application, or a picture of their driver’s license in addition to credit card and bank account information.
 The applicant also providers full name, address and date of birth for registration.
 These tasks, as shown on the mobile application, are illustrated in Figure 5.

 ![Figure 5: Document Capture](media/workflow-3-enrollment.png)